 - 1 package (12 ounces or 2 cups) semisweet chocolate chips

-- 1 to 2 cups chopped walnuts or pecans, optional
+- Optional: 1 to 2 cups chopped walnuts (or pecans)

 Heat the oven to 375° F (190° C/Gas 5).
 Grease two baking sheets lightly or line them with parchment paper or silicone baking mats.

 Sift flour, baking soda, and salt into a large bowl and stir to blend.
 Add the granulated and brown sugars, eggs, vanilla, and butter.